piotrkabacinski/white-book-vat/README.md

 ## Setup

+Using Google Sheets as an inteface:

+- Create new Spreadhseet in Google Suite
+- As a sheet owner: `Tools` > `Script editor`
+- Paste script content from `sheets.gs` with provided API URL

+Using Google Sheets as a data source:

 - Create new project in [Google API Console](https://console.developers.google.com/)
 - Enable Google Drive and Sheets API for the project (Library > _Selected API_ > Enable)
 - Go to Credentials section: